Tomorrow’s innovators practice imaginative thinking and teamwork

 The robot portion of a FLL Challenge accounts for 1/2 of the overall team mark.
 The students get 2.5 mins to run their robot on FLL challenge mat as well as prepare a 4min presenation to the judges.

 The goal of any of our FLL Team is to finish the season with a sense of accomplishment.
-However, we like to think every student that joins us for FLL ends obtaining a whole lot more.
+However, we like to think every student that joins us for FLL obtains a whole lot more.

 Our Kids are…

-We are seven times Ontario West Provincial Champions (second place & third place Champions aswell) and 13x Halton Regional Grand Champions.
+We are 10x Ontario West Provincial Champions (second place & third place Champions aswell) and 13x Halton Regional Grand Champions.

 When our FLL Students grow to old to continue with FLL we can’t seem to shake them.
 Many of our students return to volunteer their time with future FLL teams.
 Some even become teachers of our WeeBots program and E-Bots programs.